Go interfaces are not inheritance

 1watermelon := apple

-It is emphasized again that Go does not adhere to the traditional concept of inheritance.
+It must be re-emphasized here: Go does not adhere to the traditional concept of inheritance.

-Writing code under such a misunderstanding can lead to critical errors, such as the creation of meaningless pointers or the unexpected copying of functions intended for other structures.
+Coding with this misunderstanding can lead to critical errors, such as the creation of meaningless pointers or the unexpected duplication of functions intended for other structs.

 What, then, constitutes exemplary code?